 There will be weekly Canvas quizzes administered online.
 The quizzes are designed to prepare you for the upcoming lecture concepts (and to review past lecture concepts).
 These questions will help you determine your knowledge of the topics discussed in the lectures and readings, and the goal is to identify any concepts that are confusing or unclear.
 These quizzes focus on important concepts, therefore, please ensure you seek help with these topics if needed (from the instructor and/or the learning assistants).
 The quizzes are due on Sundays at 11:59 PM.
-As students may take the quizzes as often as needed to receive the full points, there will be no late quizzes accepted unless there is an emergency (and the instructor has been contacted prior to the due date).
-There will be 14 quizzes, worth 10 points each, and the two lowest scores will be dropped (so 120 points will count towards your grade).
-The first Canvas Quiz is due on Sunday, August 27th.
+Students may take the quizzes as often as needed to receive the full points.
+There will be 14 quizzes, worth 5 points each, and the two lowest scores will be dropped (so 60 points will count towards your grade).
+The first Canvas Quiz is due on Sunday, January 21st.